-I'm not the Grinch, says union boss ahead of Christmas strikes
+I'm not the Grinch, says union boss ahead of Christmas train strikes

 "Customers will be cancelling bookings and staying home, whilst staffing shortages will be exacerbated by a lack of transport options," said Emma McClarkin, head of the British Beer and Pub Association.

+Michael Kill, boss of the Night Time Industries Association, which represents bars and nightclubs, said the disruption would be "catastrophic" for businesses at time many were hoping for bumper Christmas trade to help them through the start of 2023.

+"Our industry is already suffering heavily from rising costs, as inflation reaches a 40-year high, and consumer disposable income is at an all time low.
+Coupled with rail strike action feel we are revisiting Christmas 2021 [when the country faced pandemic restrictions]," he said.

-Members of the RMT Union are taking strike action after workers at Network Rail, which maintains the railways across Britain, and 14 train companies voted in a ballot last week.
+Members of the RMT Union are taking action after workers at Network Rail, which maintains the railways across Britain, and 14 train companies voted in a ballot last week.

 Mr Lynch said the latest strikes would "send a clear message that we want a good deal on job security, pay and conditions".